ovh/docs/pages/cloud/dedicated/network_bridging/guide.en-gb.md

 ### Assign a virtual MAC address

-Log in to the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external} and click on the `Dedicated`{.action} menu.
+Log in to the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external} and click on the `Bare Metal Cloud`{.action} menu.
 Then click on the `IP`{.action} menu on the left side of the page, and then locate your failover IP address in the table.

 ![Failover IP](images/virtual_mac_01.png){.thumbnail}